 It is a surprise to most people outside the watch community that Universal Geneve was once one of the biggest players in the watch industry.
-Since its early beginnings in 1894, Universal produced complete watches with in-house movements and went on, throughout most of the 20th century to deliver numerous important ‘firsts’ in watchmaking.
-Along with Audemars Piguet, Girard Perregaux, Patek Philippe and Rolex, Universal Geneve is world renown, not only for its innovation, craftsmanship and quality, but for its true Swiss manufacture status.
-This is one of the truly revered Swiss watch houses which designed and produced its own in-house watch movements and complete watches from start to finish including design and many significant patents.
-This by no means the norm, since by far the majority of companies operate more as brands, by buying part completed or even whole movements, before signing and fitting them in cases, also made by third parties.
-That Universal was a true manufacture is impressive enough, but when one considers the company mainly produced advanced chronograph movements, this makes Universal almost unique.
+Since its early beginnings in 1894, Universal has been highly respected for producing complete watches with in-house movements and it went on, throughout most of the 20th century to deliver numerous important ‘firsts’ in watchmaking.
+Along with Audemars Piguet, Girard Perregaux, Patek Philippe and Rolex, Universal Geneve is world renown, not only for its innovation, craftsmanship and quality but for its true Swiss manufacture status.
+This is impressive in its self, but when one considers the company mainly produced advanced chronograph movements, this makes Universal almost unique.

 In 1955, Univeral Geneve created and patented the Microrotor Automatic, a new type of self-winding movement with an oscillating weight integrated within the movement.
 This was first used in the Universal Cal.215, which was a forerunner of the watch you see here.
 Until then, all automatic watches used a large rotor with a central pivot.

 Later in 1966, Universal created the world’s thinnest self-winding movement at a mere 2.5mm, the Cal.UG66, which was fitted to the Universal ‘Golden Shadow’.